idaholab/moose/framework/doc/content/help/build_issues.md

 Build issues are normally caused by an invalid environment, or perhaps an update to your repository occurred, and you now have a mismatch between MOOSE and your application, or a combination of one or the other with libMesh's submodule.

-- Verify you have a functional environment see [Modules](help/troubleshooting.md#modules).
+- Verify you have a functional [Modules](help/troubleshooting.md#modules) environment.

 - Verify the MOOSE repository is up to date, with the correct vetted version of libMesh: